Jack Finney

 Walter Braden "Jack" Finney (born John Finney; October 2, 1911 – November 14, 1995) was an American writer.
 His best-known works are science fiction and thrillers, including The Body Snatchers and Time and Again.
-The former was the basis for the 1956 film Invasion of the Body Snatchers and its remakes.
+A theme that persisted throughout his career was his fascination with ordinary people encountering extraordinary circumstances.
+Many of his works were adapted into films or television productions.